 Developing future generations of health and medical researchers

-The voluntary Academy mentoring program pairs health and medical researchers in training with experienced Fellows of the Academy, with the aim of facilitating career development and leadership capabilities of the mentee.
+The voluntary Academy mentoring program pairs talented health and medical researchers with very experienced Fellows of the Academy, with the aim of facilitating career development and leadership capabilities of the mentee.

 Initial pairing will be arranged through the Academy, with ongoing arrangements for the mentorship activity negotiated directly between the mentor and mentee.